rodneypuplampu/site-reliability-engineering-best-practices/data-pipelines/apache-spark/chatbot-readme.md

-# Intelligent Vector Search Chatbot
+# Apache Spark Data Analytics Dashboard and Intelligent Vector Search Chatbot

 A sophisticated chatbot system that combines vector search capabilities with Apache Spark processing, LangChain, and LangGraph for advanced NLP-driven analytics and visualization.